eSports Betting: Why Bookmakers should invest in this growing market

 Now think about a game like Rainbow: Six Siege, where customers could place a wager on a player’s operator choice.
 Or Dota 2, where bettors may bet on the number of consecutive “last hits” a player manages to execute.
 Bottom line, eSports, through their very complex nature, can provide an exciting dimension to in-play betting that traditional sports can’t.

 In that respect, OddsMatrix’s real-time updating sports database allows bookmakers to offer live betting (also known as in-play betting).
-Customers can enjoy the prospect of betting on their favorite eSports in real-time, while bookmakers have the opportunity to attract more customers.
+Customers can enjoy the prospect of betting on their favorite eSports in real time, while bookmakers have the opportunity to attract more customers with this feature.

 A critical byproduct of the increasing popularity of eSports betting and its incorporation by many leading operators is that the sport is safer than ever.
 According to a Washington Post piece published at the peak of the pandemic, traditional “gambling states” such as Nevada and New Jersey had adopted eSports gambling as a temporary measure to soften the blow dealt to the economy by the pandemic.